inveneo/RFAnalysisJS/README.md

 See the sample code in elevation-analysis.html.
 Note the JavaScript for viewshed analysis is compiled from CoffeeScript.

+Green indicates clear line of sight from the center point, red indicates no clear line of sight.

 If you *do not* hava a Google Maps API for Business account, the call to the maps API should look like this:
 ```javascript
 <script src="https://maps.googleapis.com/maps/api/js?v=3.exp&sensor=false&libraries=geometry"></script>